 At this step, the full-length cDNA is tagmented using a Tn5 transposase pre-loaded with adapters for library amplification.
-It is recommended to use 20 ng of cDNA for tagmentation to obtain a higher library complexity with less PCR amplification.
+When possible, it is recommended to use 20 ng of cDNA for tagmentation to obtain a higher library complexity with less PCR amplification.